Fick's Law of Diffusion and Mass Transfer Coefficient

 1. The eddies of the fluid at the surface are exposed to varying lengths of time.

-2. On the basis of exposure-time histories, an age distribution for the surface elements is calculated.
+2. Based on exposure-time histories, an age distribution for the surface elements is calculated.

 3. The mass transfer coefficient is proportional to the square root of the diffusivity regardless of the nature of the surface renewal rate.